 - Meat: Traditionally, Arayes are stuffed with ground lamb, which is how I prefer them.
 However, you can also substitute beef, ground chicken, or turkey.

-- Herbs: Although my recipe doesn't call for any herbs you can add a few tablespoons of chopped fresh parsley or mint to the kabob meat mixture.
+- Herbs: Although my Arayes recipe doesn't call for any herbs you can add a few tablespoons of chopped fresh parsley or mint to the kabob meat mixture.

 🔪 Helpful Tools

-🥙 How to Make Arayes
+🥙 How to Make Arayes (Stuffed Pitas)

 Step 1: Add onion to a small food processor and process until fine.
-Squeeze the liquid from the onion, then add onion to a medium-sized bowl along with the ground lamb or beef.
+Squeeze the liquid from the onion, then add the onion to a medium-sized bowl along with the ground lamb or beef.

 Step 2: Add the spices to the meat mixture and mix to combine.
-Cover the bowl and place it in the fridge to allow the flavors to come together for few hours.
+Cover the bowl and place it in the fridge to allow the flavors to come together for a few hours.

 Step 3: Divide the meat into eight equal portions.
 Slice each pita bread in half and carefully stuff with the meat mixture forming a layer of meat into each pita pocket.